makuroo/Mochi/README.md

 ## Description

-Mochi Prince is a 2D action Platformer where player playing as a the Mochi Prince, the Mochi Prince has to save the Mochi Land from the harsh cold winter caused by the Snow Eagle who resides in the frozen cave.
+Mochi Prince is a 2D action platformer where player playing as a the Mochi Prince, the Mochi Prince has to save the Mochi Land from the harsh cold winter caused by the Snow Eagle who resides in the frozen cave.
 The Game itsel has a total of 3 levels where the 3rd level is where player will fight the boss aka Snow Eagle.

 ### Installing